JorgeMusa14/JorgeMusa14/README.md

 **Economist & Data Scientist** from the Dominican Republic
-Passionate about data-driven insights, statistical modeling, and urban mobility research.
+Passionate about data-driven insights and statistical modeling.

 ## Skills
 - **Languages:** R, Python, SQL, NoSQL